MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

    cscript slmgr.vbs /dlv all
 ```

-To view information only for Office 2019, specify the Activation ID after the **/dlv** parameter.
-For example:
+To view information only for a specific version of Office, specify that version's Activation ID after the **/dlv** parameter.
+For example, for Office 2019:

 ```console
     cscript slmgr.vbs /dlv 70512334-47B4-44DB-A233-BE5EA33B914C